 To deliver upon policies set out in Surrey County Council's adopted LTP4, ambitious local cycling and walking infrastructure plans (LCWIPs) are being developed for each of the boroughs and districts within the county, including Epsom and Ewell.
 These plans aim to provide a 10-year prioritised plan for walking and cycling infrastructure investment, designed to provide a safe, cohesive cycling network and improved pedestrian environments across the borough and the county.
-Work on the Epsom & Ewell LCWIP is well underway and it will identify priority schemes (cycling corridors and walking zones).
 Once adopted, the Epsom and Ewell LCWIP is expected to inform future investment in cycling and walking infrastructure.
-Surrey County Council is in the early stages of developing design proposals for Local Street Improvements (LSIs).
-LSIs can make streets in communities safer, healthier and more attractive, with appropriate vehicle speed limits and improved facilities for walking, wheeling and riding.
-Work will only focus on improvements within public highway spaces.
-Design development work will be undertaken for individual zones in the borough.
-Local Plan impact / As the local plan progresses the impact of potential future provision development sites will be assessed through the transport assessment.
+Local Plan impact / future provision As the local plan progresses the impact of potential development sites will be assessed through the transport assessment.
 Funding None identified at this stage.
-Funding for the LCWIP schemes is likely to come from Travel England/DfT through the Active Travel Fund.
-CIL funds could potentially be used towards constructing routes.